List of films considered the worst: Robot Monster (1953)

 Robot Monster is a science-fiction film produced and directed by Phil Tucker and originally shot and exhibited in 3D.
 Its title character, which is "a man in a gorilla suit wearing what looks like a diving helmet sprouting TV antennae", was given the Most Ridiculous Monster in Screen History award in The Golden Turkey Awards.
 It is also featured in The Book of Lists' 10 worst movies list, The Fifty Worst Films of All Time and Michael Sauter's book The Worst Movies of All Time.
-Robot Monster was featured in an episode of the movie-mocking television show Mystery Science Theater 3000, as well as Canned Film Festival.
+Robot Monster was featured in an episode of the movie-mocking TV show Mystery Science Theater 3000, as well as Canned Film Festival.
 The film is remembered fondly by horror novelist Stephen King, who quotes, and agrees with, a review in Castle of Frankenstein magazine ("certainly among the finest terrible movies ever made", "one of the most laughable poverty row quickies").
 Chris Barsanti in The Sci-Fi Movie Guide writes: "[Robot Monster] gives Plan 9 From Outer Space a run as the worst movie of all time."